 Employment and training programs we offer

-Through a contract with Clackamas County Community Corrections, CFCC provides employment and training services to individuals who are on parole or probation.
+CFCC’s STEP program (SNAP Employment and Training Program) prioritizes services to formerly incarcerated persons, persons with substance use disorders and persons in long-term recovery.
 Services include individual career counseling, resume preparation, customized job development and "soft skill" training.
-The program is located at the CFCC office which is directly across the street from the Community Corrections office.
+The program is located at the CFCC Employment Training Center located next to the Tri-Met Bus Mall and across the street from the Community Corrections.

 For more information contact Doug Vanzant at 503-341-1494.91926

 CFCC works with low-income families receiving Temporary Assistance for Needy Families (TANF) and Supplemental Nutrition Assistance Program (SNAP).
 Our programs help build skills, develop education and training plans and result in career path employment.